| Christchurch Radio Fliers Club was started around 1972 by 5 members of Christchurch Model Aero Club who

 area on the Queens birthday weekend.
 This event snowballed every year getting bigger with members of other clubs around the

-south island getting involved as well.
 In 1986 the Monthly General meeting at members home moved to a rented meeting room,

-giving us a more room to bring goods to sell etc. In 1987, 5 days before the Queens Birthday fun fly-in Brian Frew died
+In 1987, 5 days before the Queens Birthday fun fly-in Brian Frew died

 of cancer.
 At the young age of 48, a devastating loss to the club.
 He had been President of the club for the 4 years up to

 his death.
 His manner in dealing with issues and people helped the club to blossom.
-In 1987 a trophy in the form of a

 large wooden prop was made by members George Franklin and Bert Franklin (not related) to be given to a worthy flier at the

 Queens birthday fun fly-in each year.
 Also a badge was struck for that event, and named the Frews Few badge.
-In 1988 the

 regular get together of the club in late January at Springfield for a days flying turned into a Camp and fun fly-in at the